Memorable Manitobans: Bethel Harold Stinson (1903-1960)

 Born in the RM of Arthur on 17 February 1903, son of Robert A. Stinson (1871-1956) and Emma Thackery (1871-1940), he attended the Manitou Normal School in 1922 to receive a teaching certificate.
 He taught at North Antler School (1923-1924), Bayview School (?-?), Old Booth School (?-?), Reston School (?-?), Wawanesa School (Principal, 1932-1936), Brandon Collegiate (1936-1937), and Carberry School (Principal, 1938-1939).

 On 26 July 1933, he married Kathleen Elizabeth Isabel Hysop (1903-1993) and they subsequently had two sons, Robert Ernest Hartley Stinson and David Stinson.
 For three years in the early 1940s, Harold was treated for tuberculosis at the Ninette Sanatorium, after which the family moved to Winnipeg and he taught at General Wolfe School (1959-1960).
-He was the Sunday School Superintendent at Westminster United Church and Secretary of the IOOF Service Board.
+He was the Sunday School Superintendent at Westminster United Church, Secretary of the IOOF Service Board, and Secretary of the Manitoba School Trustees Association (1956).

 He died at Winnipeg on 12 April 1960 and was buried in the Garry Memorial Park.
 A collection of his photographs is held at the University of Manitoba Archives & Special Collections.